-Dr. Hallie Prescott is an Assistant Professor at University of Michigan.
+Dr. Hallie Prescott, MD, MSc is an Assistant Professor at University of Michigan.
 She is a pulmonary and critical care medicine specialist, and practices clinically in the intensive care units at the University of Michigan and the Ann Arbor Veterans Affairs hospitals.
 She is vice chair of the Surviving Sepsis Campaign Guidelines and a council member of the International Sepsis Forum.

 Dr. Prescott’s research program examines long-term outcomes and recovery after sepsis, with a particular focus on avoiding preventable hospital readmissions.
 She is also interested in hospital performance measurement and hospital antibiotic prescribing patterns for potential infection.
 Her research is currently funded by US National Institutes of Health and Department of Veterans Affairs.